open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Returns false if this `Status` represents an error, else returns true.

 ## SpanKind

-Type of span.
-Can be used to specify additional relationships between spans in addition to a parent/child relationship.
+Depending on the `Span` position in a `Trace` and application components boundaries, it can play a different role.
+This role often defines how `Span` will be processed and visualized by various backends.
+So it is important to record this "hint" whenever possible to the best of the caller's knowledge.

 There are multiple defined SpanKinds:

-- `INTERNAL`
-  - Default value.
-Indicates that the span is used internally in the application.
-- `SERVER`
+* `INTERNAL` Default value.
+Indicates that represents an internal operational within an application, as opposed to operations happening at the boundaries.
-  - Indicates that the span covers server-side handling of an RPC or other remote request.
+* `SERVER` Indicates that the span covers server-side handling of an RPC or other remote request.
-- `CLIENT`
-  - Indicates that the span covers the client-side wrapper around an RPC or other remote request.
+* `CLIENT` Indicates that the span covers the client-side wrapper around an RPC or other remote request.
-- `PRODUCER`
-  - Indicates that the span describes producer sending a message to a broker.
-Unlike client and server, there is no direct critical path latency relationship between producer and consumer spans.
+* `PRODUCER` Indicates that the span describes producer sending a message to a broker.
+Unlike client and server, there is often no direct critical path latency relationship between producer and consumer spans. `Producer` span ends when the message was accepted by the broker.
+While logical operation of the message processing might span for much longer time.
-- `CONSUMER`
-  - Indicates that the span describes consumer receiving a message from a broker.
-Unlike client and server, there is no direct critical path latency relationship between producer and consumer spans.
+* `CONSUMER` Indicates that the span describes consumer receiving a message from a broker.
+As described for `PRODUCER` kind, there is often no direct critical path latency relationship between producer and consumer spans.